Attachment-Focused EMDR

 Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy that helps the brain and nervous system process experiences that feel “stuck” or unresolved.

-While traditional talk therapy can help you understand your thoughts and patterns, EMDR works more directly with how those experiences are stored—both cognitively and in the body.
+While traditional talk therapy can help you understand patterns intellectually, EMDR works more directly with how difficult experiences are stored cognitively and in the body.

-EMDR may be integrated into ongoing therapy, used as a focused treatment, or offered as an adjunct to therapy with another provider.*
+EMDR may be integrated into ongoing therapy, used as a focused treatment approach, or incorporated alongside therapy with another provider.*

 *If you are currently working with another provider, it’s recommended that you discuss this with them prior to beginning EMDR.